kalvn/Shaarli-Material/README.md

 ## Installation
-### If your Shaarli is up to date
-Download the `material` folder into the `tpl` directory of your Shaarli installation next to the `default` folder.
+Download the `material` folder into the `tpl` directory of your Shaarli installation next to the `default` directory.

 Access your Shaarli and finish the setup process.
 Then, go into menu **Tools > Configure your Shaarli** and change the setting **Theme** to **Material**.

 You can now enjoy your new Material theme.

-### If you use an older version
-Please refer to the README file within the root folder of the version you downloaded.

 ## Customization